 History comes alive again for the 39th time May 25 and 26, 2019

 The Feast of the Ste.
-Claire will be held on Saturday and May 26 and May 27, 2018.
-This is the Thirty-eighth year for this living history re-enactment, which is held at Pine Grove Park overlooking the beautiful St. Clair River near downtown, Port Huron, Michigan.
+Claire will be held on Saturday and May 25 and May 26, 2019.
+This is the Thirty-ninth year for this living history re-enactment, which is held at Pine Grove Park overlooking the beautiful St. Clair River near downtown, Port Huron, Michigan.

 In 1686 the Sieur Du Luth built a fort at the head of the St. Clair River and named it Fort St. Joseph.
 This fort was the site of the great conference with the Native Americans in 1687.
 It was abandoned and burned in 1688.
 At the start of Pontiac’s rebellion English soldiers were ambushed, some killed and others taken prisoner at the site of the park.
 During the War of 1812, Fort Gratiot was constructed just north of the park.